Ryan Hartman: Junior

+As a 17-year-old, preparing for the 2012–13 season, Hartman originally committed to playing college hockey for the Miami RedHawks in NCAA Division I, but later de-committed from the school to play for the Plymouth Whalers of the Ontario Hockey League.

-Hartman joined the Plymouth Whalers of the Ontario Hockey League for the 2012–13 OHL season and was invited to take part in the CHL Top Prospects Game.
+Hartman joined the Whalers for the 2012–13 OHL season and was invited to take part in the CHL Top Prospects Game.
 He was then selected to play with the gold-medal-winning American squad at the IIHF World U20 Championship.
-Hartman was rated as a top prospect, fulfilling the expectation to be a first-round selection at the 2013 NHL Entry Draft.
+Hartman was rated as a top prospect, fulfilling the expectation to be a first-round selection at the 2013 NHL entry draft.